The Value of Teaching Children to Say The Magic Words

 - By the time they are eight to ten, the child is able to understand the concept of the common good and that respecting others results in receiving respect themselves.

-- It’s common that at this age they will act out in defense of their friends and siblings, becoming aware of what is more than just themselves as individuals.
+- It’s common that at this age they will act out in defense of their friends and siblings.
+This is when they become aware of what is more than just themselves as individuals.

 - Gradually they will arrive at adolescence with a kind of critical “self-righteousness,” considering certain things as disrespectful or unfair.